 OK, are you ready?

-1 can frozen piña colada concentrate, thawed (Bacardi makes a good one)
+- 1 can frozen Piña Colada concentrate thawed (Bacardi makes a good one)

-1 can frozen orange pineapple juice concentrate, thawed
+- 1 can frozen orange pineapple juice concentrate thawed

-1 bag of frozen raspberries
+- 1 bag frozen raspberries

-Pour the thawed concentrates into your punchbowl and stir.
+Pour the thawed concentrates into your punch bowl and stir.

 Use one of the empty cans and fill it with water four times and add it to the mixture.
 Stir.

 Add your diet soda to the mixture.
-(You can use regular sugar-filled soda if you want, but I think it gets too sweet and you will also feel guilty when you fill your glass for the sixteenth time.
+(You can use regular sugar-filled soda if you want, but we think it gets too sweet and you will also feel guilty when you fill your glass for the sixteenth time.
 Which you WILL.)

 Next, add about half your bag of pebble ice.

-(NOTE: Please do not insult The Punch by using crappy ice cubes from your freezer.
-The Punch will hate you forever.)
+NOTE: Please do not insult The Punch by using crappy ice cubes from your freezer.
+The Punch will hate you forever.

 Congratulations!
 You have just created the Mona Lisa of Punch!